OpenEvalProject/evals/manuscripts/elife-78874/v1/manuscript.md

 ### Affiliations

-1. https://ror.org/01k9xac83 Department of Physiology and Biophysics, Rush University Chicago United States
+1. Department of Physiology and Biophysics, Rush University Chicago United States ([ROR:01k9xac83](https://ror.org/01k9xac83))
-2. https://ror.org/01k9xac83 Department of Internal Medicine, Division of Nephrology, Rush University Chicago United States
+2. Department of Internal Medicine, Division of Nephrology, Rush University Chicago United States ([ROR:01k9xac83](https://ror.org/01k9xac83))
-3. https://ror.org/03dbr7087 Department of Anesthesia & Pain Management, University of Toronto Toronto Canada
+3. Department of Anesthesia & Pain Management, University of Toronto Toronto Canada ([ROR:03dbr7087](https://ror.org/03dbr7087))
-4. https://ror.org/04374qe70 Cell Biology Program, The Hospital for Sick Children Toronto Canada
+4. Cell Biology Program, The Hospital for Sick Children Toronto Canada ([ROR:04374qe70](https://ror.org/04374qe70))

 † Corresponding author

 ## Abstract

 Calcium ion movements between cellular stores and the cytosol govern muscle contraction, the most energy-consuming function in mammals, which confers skeletal myofibers a pivotal role in glycemia regulation.
 Chronic myoplasmic calcium elevation (“calcium stress”), found in malignant hyperthermia-susceptible (MHS) patients and multiple myopathies, has been suggested to underlie the progression from hyperglycemia to insulin resistance.
 What drives such progression remains elusive.
 We find that muscle cells derived from MHS patients have increased content of an activated fragment of GSK3β — a specialized kinase that inhibits glycogen synthase, impairing glucose utilization and delineating a path to hyperglycemia.
-We also find decreased content of junctophilin1, an essential structural protein that colocalizes in the couplon with the voltage-sensing Ca V 1.1, the calcium channel RyR1 and calpain1, accompanied by an increase in a 44 kDa junctophilin1 fragment (JPh44) that moves into nuclei.
+We also find decreased content of junctophilin1, an essential structural protein that colocalizes in the couplon with the voltage-sensing CaV1.1, the calcium channel RyR1 and calpain1, accompanied by an increase in a 44 kDa junctophilin1 fragment (JPh44) that moves into nuclei.
 We trace these changes to activated proteolysis by calpain1, secondary to increased myoplasmic calcium.
 We demonstrate that a JPh44-like construct induces transcriptional changes predictive of increased glucose utilization in myoblasts, including less transcription and translation of GSK3β and decreased transcription of proteins that reduce utilization of glucose.
 These effects reveal a stress-adaptive response, mediated by the novel regulator of transcription JPh44.

 ## Introduction